blukatdevelopment/UnchainedWorldsOld/character_creation/classes/thief.md

 be destroyed.

 ### Distracting Phrase
-When a creature is about to make an attack, you may expend a hit die and use your reaction to call it's attention to you and away from the attack, granding that attack disadvantage.
+When a creature is about to make an attack, you may expend a stamina die and use your reaction to call it's attention to you and away from the attack, granding that attack disadvantage.